ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Receipt:

-: a Receipt is a special form of COSE countersignature for Claims that embeds cryptographic evidence that the Claim is recorded in the Registry.
-It consists of a Registry-specific inclusion proof, a signature by the Transparency Service of the state of the Registry, and additional metadata (contained in the countersignature protected headers) to assist in auditing.
+: a Receipt is a special form of COSE countersignature for Signed Statments that embeds cryptographic evidence that the Signed Statement is recorded in the Registry.
+A Receipt consists of a Registry-specific inclusion proof, a signature by the Transparency Service of the state of the Registry, and additional metadata (contained in the countersignature's protected headers) to assist in auditing.

 Registration:

-: the process of submitting a Claim to a Transparency Service, applying its registration policy, storing it in the Registry, producing a Receipt, and returning it to the submitter.
+: the process of submitting a Signed Statement to a Transparency Service, applying the Transparency Service's registration policy, storing it in the Registry, producing a Receipt, and returning it to the submitting Issuer.

 Registration Policy:

-: the pre-condition enforced by the TS before registering a Claim, based on its Envelope (notably the identity of its Issuer) and on prior claims already in the Registry.
+: the pre-condition enforced by the Transparency Service before registering a Signed Claim, based on metadata contained in its COSE Envelope (notably the identity of its Issuer) and on prior Signed Statements already added to a Registry.

 Transparent Claim:

-: a Claim that is augmented with a Receipt of its registration.
-A Transparent Claim remains a valid Claim (as the Receipt is carried in the countersignature), and may be registered again in a different TS.
+: a Signed Statement that is augmented with a Receipt created via registration at a Transparency Services (stored in the unprotected header of COSE envelope of the Signed Statement).
+A Transparent Statement remains a valid Signed Statement, and may be registered again in a different Transparency Service.

 Verifier:

-: an entity that consumes Transparent Claims (a specialization of Claim Consumer), verifying their proofs and inspecting their Statements, either before using their Artifacts, or later to audit their provenance on the supply chain.
+: an entity that consumes Transparent Claims (a specialization of Claim Consumer), verifying their proofs and inspecting their Statements, either before using corresponding Artifacts, or later to audit an Artifact's provenance on the supply chain.

 Auditor:

-: an entity that checks the correctness and consistency of all Claims registered by a TS (a specialization of Claim Consumer).
+: an entity that checks the correctness and consistency of all Transparent Claims registered by a Transparency Service (a specialization of Claim Consumer).

-Claim Consumer:
+Consumer of Signed Statements:

 : [^definehere]